Michael Watson

 Michael Watson (born 15 March 1965) is a British former professional boxer who competed from 1984 to 1991.
 He held the Commonwealth middleweight title from 1989 to 1991, and challenged three times for a world title between 1990 and 1991.
 Watson's career was cut short as a result of a near-fatal injury sustained during a loss to Chris Eubank for the WBO super-middleweight title in 1991.

 Amateur career

-Watson took up boxing at the age of fourteen at the Crown and Manor boxing club, where he proved to be a quick learner, winning an under-71 kg London Schools title in 1980.
+At the age of fourteen, Watson began boxing at the Crown and Manor Boxing Club, where he trained under coaches Kemal Yalçınoğlu and Bib Kipps.
+Watson has recalled that Kemal told him he would become a champion during his early years in the sport, a moment he later discussed in the 2011 Sky Sports documentary The People's Champion.
+In 1980, he won the London Schools title in the under-71 kg division.

 He had an impressive 20–2 record at the Crown and Manor Club.
 He transferred to the Colvestone Boxing Club where he trained and sparred for over a year with Kirkland Laing, Dennis Andries, and Darren Dyer.
 He entered the 1983/84 Nationals at under 75 kg and won the title.
 On his 19th birthday he fought John Beckles during the 1984 London ABAs, both being national champions.
 Watson, initially seen as the underdog, won the fight in just over 30 seconds, and was seen as a hope for a boxing medal at the 1984 Los Angeles Olympic Games.
 However, that place on the Olympic team was taken by Liverpool's Brian Schumacher.